Tas (clan)

 Tas is an agricultural clan of the Indian and Pakistani Gurjar ethnic community in Indian Punjab.
 Tas Gujjars are adherents of Hinduism, Islam and some are also Sikh.

 Geographical distribution

 They inhabit several different Indian states, including Rajasthan, Haryana, Uttar Pradesh, Punjab, Madhya Pradesh, Uttarakhand, Jammu and Kashmir, Gujarat, Himachal Pradesh and Dehli.
-In Pakistan they inhabit Khyber Pakhtunkhwa, Azad Kashmir, Balochistan and Punjab (especially in Gujrat, Lahore and Gujranwala districts) provinces of Pakistan.
+In Pakistan they inhabit Khyber Pakhtunkhwa, Azad Kashmir, Balochistan and Punjab (especially in Gujrat, Lahore, Sialkot and Gujranwala districts) provinces of Pakistan.